Xenotyphlops: Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Xenotyphlops.

 Etymology

 The specific name, grandidieri, is in honor of French naturalist Alfred Grandidier.

 The specific name, mocquardi, is in honor of French herpetologist François Mocquard.

 Taxonomy

-In 2013, after examining several newly collected specimens, Wegener, Tommy Peto et al. concluded that X. mocquardi falls within the range of variation of X. grandidieri, and they proposed that X. mocquardi be considered a synonym of X. grandidieri.
+In 2013, after examining several newly collected specimens, Wegener et al. concluded that X. mocquardi falls within the range of variation of X. grandidieri, and they proposed that X. mocquardi be considered a synonym of X. grandidieri.
 This change would make Xenotyphlops a monotypic genus in a monotypic family.
 The Xenotyphlipidae's sister taxon are the Typhlopidae.